pprp/Awesome-LLM-Prune/README.md

     - Link: https://arxiv.org/pdf/2406.02924
     - Code: https://github.com/pprp/Pruner-Zero
     - Summary: This paper explores importance metric automatically using genetic search and propose its own pruning metric.
     - Main method: Genetic search.
-This paper has noticed some similarities between Sparsegpt,Wanda,
+This paper has noticed some similarities between Sparsegpt,Wanda,GBLM.
+These papers all focus on unstructured pruning with no retraining and their main difference is their importance metric.
+So this paper proposes to search for the best importance metric through combining elements, namely arithmetic operations and different parts in the neural network.
     - Experiment result:
     - Comment: